maxencefaldor/cax/CONTRIBUTING.md

 ### Core Principles

-- Every CA in CAX inherits from `nnx.Module` and follows the perceive/update architecture
+- Every complex system in CAX inherits from `nnx.Module` and follows the perceive/update architecture
 - The perceive module defines how cells observe their neighborhood (e.g., `ConvPerceive`)
 - The update module specifies how cells update their state based on these observations (e.g., `ResidualUpdate`, `NCAUpdate`, `LeniaUpdate`)